The Takeaway:

 Another reason why the CD60 is a great option is its energy efficiency.
 It is made from epoxy coated steel, which will withstand even some of the harshest conditions.
 It also comes equipped with the “Hot Gas” defrosting feature, which does not allow frost to build up on evaporator coils.
 The last thing that you want to do is constantly repair a dehumidifier, so that is one less thing that you have to worry about with this unit.

-The convenience and ease of operation is what makes this dehumidifier appealing to consumers.
+The convenience and ease of operation are what make this dehumidifier appealing to consumers.
 It has a standard 110v plug that can be plugged in anywhere and it only requires 2.5 amps per hour to run at full power.
 If you have a flooded basement or work area, then you can use the automatic condensate pump to quickly remove the water.
 Other convenient features include a garden hose connection, an hours run meter, and a long power cord.
 The internal adjustable humidistat is also a feature that you will use more than you think.

 For the amount of work that this dehumidifier can do for you, it’s surprisingly compact.
 It weighs about 80 pounds, but it will definitely be able to get the job done.
 You usually get what you pay for when it comes to dehumidifiers, and the Ebac CD60 Dehumidifier is no exception.
 You will pay for quality and that’s exactly what you will get in return with this product.

-The Santa Fe Max Dry Dual XT Dehumidifier
+Santa Fe Max Dry Dual XT Dehumidifier

 There’s no job too big for the Santa Fe Max Dry Dual XT.
 It has been specifically designed for use in large crawl spaces (up to 3600 square feet), and can extract up to 155 pints of moisture under normal conditions, and up to 310 pints a day at saturation.
 The machine comes with a free digital humidity gauge and has a washable MERV 11 filtration system.